Easy Low Carb Keto High Protein Everything Bagels

 • Preheat oven to 350 degrees.

-• In a large bowl whisk the flaxseed, salt, baking powder, coconut flour and protein powder together.
+• In a large mixing bowl whisk the flaxseed, salt, baking powder, coconut flour and protein powder together.

 • Slowly pour the dry ingredients into the wet in the stand mixer until incorporated.